daviebadger/books/restructuredtext/restructuredtext.rst

 Tables
 ------

-|RST| has two builtin types of tables, simple and grid.
-Other advanced table
+|RST| has two builtin types of tables:

-types use `Directives`_ notation.
+* simple tables
+* grid tables

+These base tables are easy to read in plaintext format, but hard to create without a |RST| plugin in your editor.
+There also exists advanced tables via directive notations, which are easy to create without the plugin, but hard to read.

 Simple Tables
 ^^^^^^^^^^^^^